 - a.
 Activities benefiting low- and moderate-income persons.
 Activities meeting the criteria in paragraph (a) (1), (2), (3), or (4) of this section as applicable, will be considered to benefit low and moderate income persons unless there is substantial evidence to the contrary.
 In assessing any such evidence, the full range of direct effects of the assisted activity will be considered.
 (The recipient shall appropriately ensure that activities that meet these criteria do not benefit moderate income persons to the exclusion of low income persons.) - 1.
 Area benefit activities. (i) An activity, the benefits of which are available to all the residents in a particular area, where at least 51 percent of the residents are low and moderate income persons.
 Such an area need not be coterminous with census tracts or other officially recognized boundaries but must be the entire area served by the activity. - 2.
 Limited clientele activities. (i) An activity which benefits a limited clientele, at least 51 percent of whom are low- or moderate-income persons.
 (The following kinds of activities may not qualify under paragraph (a) (2) of this section: activities, the benefits of which are available to all the residents of an area; activities involving the acquisition, construction or rehabilitation of property for housing; or activities where the benefit to low- and moderate-income persons to be considered is the creation or retention of jobs, except as provided in paragraph (a)(2) (iv) of this section.).
 To qualify under paragraph (a)(2) of this section, the activity must meet one of the following tests: - (A) Benefit a clientele who are generally presumed to be principally low and moderate income persons.
-Activities that exclusively serve a group of persons in any one or a combination of the
+Activities that exclusively serve a group of persons in any one or a combination of the following categories may be presumed to benefit persons, 51 percent of whom are low- and moderate-income: abused children ...; or

-The applicability of these requirements is explained in Notice: CPD-16-04, which allowed the effective date of the new 2 CFR 200 requirements for procurement to be extended to June 30, 2017.
+32 The applicability of these requirements is explained in Notice: CPD-16-04, which allowed the effective date of the new 2 CFR 200 requirements for procurement to be extended to June 30, 2017.